rlazoti/emacs.d/README.md

 M-left    : Esc-[1;4D]]]]
 ```

-### Reload the configuration
+### Reload the config without exiting Emacs

-If you change any file you can reload all the configuration just typing:
+If you change any file you can reload all the configuration without exiting emacs just typing:

 <kbd>M-x reload-config RET</kbd>